E-GraphSAGE: A Graph Neural Network based Intrusion Detection System for IoT: E-GraphSAGE

-Figure~\ref{fig: graph construction}-b shows the visualisation of the graph constructed from the BoT-IoT dataset, one of six NIDS benchmark datasets considered in this paper, and discussed in more detail in Section~\ref{Datasets}.
 Since in our graph construction all remaining flow record fields were assigned to the edge, the graph nodes are featureless.
-It has been shown~\cite{yao} that in classification scenarios with featureless nodes, it can be beneficial to assign a \textit{one vector}, a vector with all values of one, to all nodes.
+In this algorithm, we assign a \textit{one vector}, a vector with all values of one to all nodes.
 As shown in Algorithm 1, we are using this method in our algorithm, with the dimensionality of the all one constant vector in each node depending on the number of edge features.